-The following alternative data conventions shall be used for the expression of position or route:
+The following alternative data conventions shall

-from 2 to 7 characters, being the coded designato assigned to an ATS route to be flown;
+from 2 to 7 characters, being the coded designator

-- (b) from 2 to 5 characters, being the coded designator assigned to an en-route point; - c) 4 numerics describing latitude in degrees and tens and units of minutes, followed by "N" (meaning "North") or "S" (South), followed by 5 numerics describing longitude in degrees and tens and units of minutes, followed by "E" (East) or "W" (West).
-The correct number of numerics is to be made up, where necessary, by the insertion of zeros, e.g. "4620N0780SW". - (d) 2 numerics describing latitude in degrees, followed by "N" (North) or "S" (South), followed by 3 numerics describing longitude in degrees, followed by "E" (East) or "W" (West).
+- from 2 to 5 characters, being the coded designator (b) assigned to an en-route point: - 4 numerics describing latitude in degrees and tens and units of minutes, followed by "N" (meaning (c) "North") or "S" (South), followed by 5 numerics describing longitude in degrees and tens and units of minutes, followed by "E" (East) or "W" (West).
+The correct number of numerics is to be made up, where necessary, by the insertion of zeros, e.g. "4620N07805W" - 2 numerics describing latitude in degrees, followed by "N" (North) or "S" (South), followed by 3 numerics (d) describing longitude in degrees, followed by "E' (East) or "W" (West).
 Again, the correct number of numerics is to be made up, where necessary, by the insertion of zeros, e.g. "46N078W"; - (e) 2 to 5 characters being the coded identification of a significant point, followed by 3 decimal numerics giving the bearing from the point in degrees magnetic followed by 3 decimal numerics giving the distance from the point in nautical miles.
 In areas of high latitude where it is determined by the appropriate authority that reference to degrees magnetic is impractical, degrees true may be used.
-The correct number of numerics is to be made up, where necessary, by the insertion of zeros, e.g. a point at 180° magnetic at a distance of 40 nautical miles from VOR "FOJ" would be expressed as "FOJ180040".
+The correct number of numerics is to be made up, where necessary, by the insertion of zeros, e.g. a point at 180° magnetic at a distance of 40 nautical miles from VOR "FOJ" would be expressed as "FOJ180040"